Theory: Initial Conditions

 \[\begin{equation} \rr_0^{\rm{SFA-SPA}} = \Re \int_{\ts}^{\tr} [\pp+\AA(\tau)] \dd\tau = \Im \int_0^{\ti} \AA(\tr+\ii\tau) \dd\tau, \end{equation}\]

-where $\Re$ and $\Im$ are the real and imaginary part notation, respectively.
+with $\Re$ and $\Im$ denoting the real and imaginary parts, respectively.

-The probability density (in the final momentum space $\pp$) carried by the electron sample is
+The probability density of the electron sample in the final momentum space $\pp$ is given by

 \[\begin{equation} \dd W^{\rm{SFA-SPA}}/\dd \pp = \sum_{\ts} \abs{\mathcal{P}^{\rm{SFA-SPA}}_{\pp}(\ts)}^2 \exp(-2\Im S_{\pp,\rm{tun}}(\ts)), \end{equation}\]